juafrapat/YIPS/YIPS/yip-38-spanish.md

 ## Resumen
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

 Unos ~891 $BAL tokens (~18500$) fueron enviados a una de las antiguas pools de distribución.
 Esos tokens han sido confiscados y fueron depositados en la wallet de la multisig.
-Tenemos que decidir entre distribuirlos o quedarnoslos y usarlos como capital operacional.
+Tenemos que decidir entre distribuirlos o quedárnoslos y usarlos como capital operacional.

 ## Motivación
 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->
-Dado que los tokens $BAL pertenecen a los stakers de BPT (balancer pool token) es esencial decidir que deberíamos hacer con estos tokens.
+Dado que los tokens $BAL pertenecen a los stakers de BPT (balancer pool token) es esencial decidir qué deberíamos hacer con estos tokens.

 Sin embargo, la cantidad de $BAL incautada es 3 veces menor que las ganancias generadas por el protocolo en una semana ($18k vs $60k).
 Por tanto, propongo que los tokens $BAL se queden en la wallet de la multisig y que cuenten como capital operativo, en vez de construir un contrato para que puedan ser reclamados - esta solución ahorra tiempo y gas.